rinvex/laravel-tenants-classic/README.md

 > **Notes:**
 > - When you are developing multi-tenancy applications, it can be confusing sometimes why you keep getting `ModelNotFound` exceptions for rows that **DO** exist, because they belong to the wrong tenant.
-> - **Rinvex Tenantable** will catch those exceptions, and re-throw them as `ModelNotFoundForTenantException`, to help you out 🙂
+> - **Rinvex Tenants** will catch those exceptions, and re-throw them as `ModelNotFoundForTenantException`, to help you out 🙂

 ### Manage Your Tenantable Model